 - Managing and designing the recruitment and selection process

 - Training your manager’s ineffective recruitment practice and the importance, at each stage of the recruitment process, of diversity and the avoidance of discrimination.

-We provide remote HR advice and support to companies across the UK; in addition to hr recruitment uk support, we can offer ALL of our HR outsourcing consultancy service in UK (including Training, HR Advice, and HR Specialist Support) remotely.
+* We provide remote HR advice and support to companies across the UK.
+In response to increased levels of home/remote working, we can offer ALL of our services remotely.